martinloesethjensen/martinloesethjensen/README.md

 # Hi there 👨‍🚀

-I'm a full-time Flutter developer at Monstarlab.
+I'm a full-time Flutter developer at WEMA Health.
 I have a great interest in all things tech related and you might find me geek out on Kusama & Polkadot the most 🐦 🔴

 Fun fact: I have broken Kusama twice with my mass emoting during a Kanaria emote competition.